New Year's Traditions: The New Pillowcase, With Free Patterns and Directions

-- Now, fold the pillowcase in half with right sides together, matching edge of border and seam between pillowcase body and trim/border piece.
+- Now, fold the pillowcase in half with right sides together, matching edge of border and seam between the pillowcase body and the trim/border piece.

 - Pin pieces together and sew the side seam starting at the folded edge of the border.